tqa24/oneclick-subtitles-generator/README.md

 MIT License

-Copyright (c) 2024 Subtitles Generator
+Copyright (c) 2025 Oneclick Subtitles Generator

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal